About Sources in TW

 Note, there are at least two reasons why you might have more than one version of source:

 - Someone has done a translation of a paper, but it has not been published separately.
-In this case, simpy add the translated pdf as a second document to the source (Documentation tool in Radial Annotator).
+In this case, simpy add the translated pdf as a second document to the source (see

 Filtering Sources